zalando/restful-api-guidelines/compatibility/Compatibility.md

 We strongly encourage using compatible API extensions and discourage versioning.
-With Postel’s Law in mind, here are some rules for providers and consumers that allow us to make compatible changes without versioning:
+With Postel’s Law in mind, here are some rules for providers and consumers that allow us to make compatible changes without versioning.

 ## {{ book.should }} Prefer Compatible Extensions